btjsteens/eBoekhoudenApi/README.md

 ```$eBoekhouden = new eBoekhoudenConnect("Username", "SecurityCode1", "SecurityCode2");```

 ## Usage
-After that you can use the class as described below:
+After the setup, you can use the class as described below.

 ### Relations
 Here are some usage examples.